UUcoffeeCup

 UPCOMING BI-MONTHLY, MONTHLY and SPECIAL EVENTS

-Wednesday, June 5 - Women's Journaling
+Wednesday, Sept 4 - Women's Journaling resumes 1 pm

 Scroll thru this email for more information about these and other meetings